AleksandarKostovic/SystemC-tutorial/README.md

 Knowledge of C++ and basic hardware concepts(like clocks, gates and waveforms) is required in order to understand this.

+## Repository structure

+This repo contains few sub-direcotires

+     SystemC-tutorial
+     ├── examples                 # directory with examples
+     │   ├── counter              # counter example with Makefile, not syntesizable by HLS tools │   ├── hello-world          # hello-world example with Makefile, not syntesizable by HLS tools │   └── synthesizable        # directory containint HLS synthesizable examples

 ## Installation

 Dependencies: